-Because you’re all so awesome, we’ve added a couple bonuses as a finale to our postpartum series.
-You’re prepared for everything from foods to moods, from sleep to sex; now get ready for the letdowns...of breastmilk, that is 😉
+If you've checked out the rest of our postpartum series, you’re prepared for everything from foods to moods, from sleep to sex; now get ready for the letdowns...of breastmilk, that is 😉

 Call it a rude awakening, but after carrying and delivering your baby you will need to keep them alive and thriving...which means LOTS of around-the-clock feedings and everything that goes with them!
 Welcome to the starting line of the mama marathon...